This Pisco Cake is a dense, moist, delicious cake with the addition of Peruvian Pisco which delivers a wonderful fragrance as well as flavor.

 My Grandmother was a proud woman.
 A strong woman who survived a life that most could not endure.
 I miss her and think of her every time I bake.
 Her recipe for this cake was lost and I have tried numerous times to replicate the perfection she had created.
 This is why I write this blog.
 I want to make sure these recipes can be passed down to my family and available to all.

 A cousin from Peru sent over a recipe, but it wasn’t the cake I remembered.
 When I baked the cake, it was dense and had not risen because it didn’t have any leavening.
 The kids ate it because the flavor was delicious due to the special ingredient – Pisco – Peruvian, of course.

 I have made this cake a number of times trying to get Mama Maria’s cake.
 Each time I was not satisfied with the result.
 Until now.

 For Mother’s Day, I wanted to bake this cake to offer my Mom in memory of her Mom.
 I baked it the day before.
 I sliced a small piece just to see if this was the one.
 It was delicious.
 So delicious that the entire cake was eaten that day by my husband – who had 6 pieces – and the kids who ate the rest!

 I made it again the next day and again it was gone that day.
 The whole family ate it.

 This cake requires no frosting or sugar topping as it is sweet enough.
-I would not consider it a pound cake because I have always considered a pound cake to only have butter, sugar, flour, eggs, flavoring and not include milk.
 It’s a perfect cake to enjoy with a cup of coffee, café con leche, tea, or latte.